Counterfeiter/PowerMeter-Xmega-Binaries/README.md

 License
 --------------
-PowerMeter binaries are free to use for non commercial application!
+Please see Atmel Flip Bootloader license at chapter "Software" (link) for ATXMega32A4U bootloader binaries license PowerMeter binaries are free to use for non commercial application!
 PowerMeter Display EADOG Extension binaries are free to use (GPLv2).
 Source code is available.